augur-ecosystem/augur/README.md

 included in the metrics.
 Due to the way Jira works, it is possible for a sprint that is part of a different agile board to be included in the metrics if this formatting restriction is not used.

+##### Notifications
+The Augur database supports notification settings for individual staff members.

+Staff can customize notifications by channel and by content.
+For example, we can turn off email or slack messages for build notification but we can also specify what type of build notifications we want to get.

+In the `notifications` table there are these fields:
+* build - Can be one or more of [slack,email] separated by commas
+* deploy - Can be one or more of [slack,email] separated by commas
+* build_types - Can be one or more of [all,upstream,myteam,otherteams] separated by commas

+*Build Types Explained*
+All - If all is in there, then everything else is ignored and all build types are sent upstream - This means that notifications for builds that occur in a non-team org and are the master branch will be sent myteam - This means that notification for builds that occur in the committers own team org will be sent otherteams - This means that notifications for builds that occur in team orgs other than the committers will be sent.